JaspervRijbroek/getraddish.com/guide/getting-started/setup.md

 Then the ```checkUpdate``` method is called which is optional, this method will check for updates on raddish.
 If there are updates you will get a message prompt about this.

-To learn more about the config file please go [here](/guide/essentials/config.html).